mavidvd/FinalProject/README.md

 Note: Due to some technical issues, there are 7 different notebooks I have worked on, chronologically labeled.
 Some of the dataframes had problems running through many different commands, but it was something I managed to solve by exporting the dataframe, opening a different notebook, and importing the dataframe.
 This is the reason why there are so many notebooks.
 I will work on unifying it soon to try to optimize it and make it fit in one notebook.

-Click here for [the link](https://public.tableau.com/profile/david.m2728#!/vizhome/RouteMap_16081260824170/Story1) to the dashboards through Tableau Public.
+[Link](https://public.tableau.com/profile/david.m2728#!/vizhome/RouteMap_16081260824170/Story1) to the dashboards through Tableau Public.